 Coconut, Bounty Bar, Choc Ice etc

-As someone who was frequently called a ‘bounty bar‘ at school I can testify to how hurtful these can be.
+As someone who was frequently called a “bounty bar” at school, I can testify to how hurtful these can be.
 Undoubtedly, they are used inappropriately and to cause pain, but that does not mean we should completely shy away.
-After all Fanon’s Black Skin, White Masks is just a fancy way of saying ‘coconut’ and brings attention to a serious issue in Black identity.
-Due to racism there is a pressure to submit to Whiteness by rejecting everything about Blackness to succeed.
-As an eleven year old I had an identity crisis due to this, the idea I had to ‘act White’ to be accepted as a good student.
-Unfortunately, the more time I spend in White institutions the clearer it is that those pressures remain.
-Getting jobs and promotions are based so heavily on fitting in, trying to speak ‘properly’, dress ‘professionally’ and fit into the cultures of power to succeed.
-This whitewash is extremely problematic and this cultural assault on ourselves is something we need to constantly be vigilant of.
-In terms of a political identity it would clearly be a terrible idea to take our cues on racial justice from people who have embraced anti-Blackness as part of their identity.
+After all, Fanon’s Black Skin, White Masks is just a fancy way of saying “coconut” and brings attention to a serious issue in Black identity.
+Due to racism, there is a pressure to submit to Whiteness by rejecting everything about Blackness to succeed.
+As an eleven year old I had an identity crisis due to this, the idea I had to “act White” to be accepted as a good student.
+Unfortunately, the more time I spend in White institutions, the clearer it is that those pressures remain.
+Getting jobs and promotions are based so heavily on fitting in, trying to speak “properly,” dress “professionally,” and fit into the cultures of power to succeed.
+This whitewash is extremely problematic, and this cultural assault on ourselves is something we need to be vigilant of constantly.
+In terms of a political identity, it would clearly be a terrible idea to take our cues on racial justice from people who have embraced anti-Blackness as part of their identity.

 A more appropriate term than Uncle Tom for much of what we are seeing in the current moment.
 Cooning is a specific act where Black people play up racial stereotypes as entertainment for White audiences.
-Think Chicken George from Roots and Black and White minstrel shows.
-There is money to be made in playing to the crowd and at various times people may choose to coon to make the most of it.
-A variation on this theme today is not playing to the stereotype but reinforcing them.
+Think Chicken George from “Roots” and The Black and White Minstrel Show.
+There is money to be made in playing to the crowd, and at various times people may choose to coon to make the most of it.
+Today, a variation on this theme is not playing to the stereotype but reinforcing them.
 This is done by soothing a White audience by insisting that racism is a thing of the past and equality can be found if only those lazy Black folk would stop complaining and work harder.
 As opposed to Tomming, cooning is aimed to titillate a White audience.

-Again a term often abused and confused with House Negro, this term relates to someone who takes financial reward to uphold racism.
+Again a term often abused and confused with House Negro, it relates to someone who takes financial reward to uphold racism.
 Everyone in the house is not a sellout, we just inhabit a different location in society.
 To sell out is a conscious decision to seek reward for throwing Black people to the wolves.
-This is different to cooning, which is not always intentional.
-We must remember that there are Black people who genuinely believe conservative positions so when they embrace them they are not necessarily selling out.
-Sellout is reserved for those who have previously committed to racial justice but then defend racist practice either to maintain their position or to enrich themselves.
-For example, if I chose not to defend a colleague being racially abused at work in order to keep my place secure, that would be selling out.
+This is different from cooning, which is not always intentional.
+We must remember that there are Black people who genuinely believe in conservative positions.
+Thus, when they embrace them, they are not necessarily selling out.
+Sellout is reserved for those who have previously committed to racial justice but then defend racist practice either to maintain their position or enrich themselves.
+For example, if I chose not to defend a colleague being racially abused at work to keep my place secure, that would be selling out.